weaviate/weaviate-io/blog/2022-09-27-Hugging-Face-Inference-API-in-Weaviate/index.md

 ---
-layout: post
 title: Support for Hugging Face Inference API in Weaviate
+slug: Hugging-Face-Inference-API-in-Weaviate
+authors: [sebastian]
+date: 2022-09-27
+tags: []
+image: ./img/hero.png

-description: "Running ML Model Inference in production is hard.
+# description: "Running ML Model Inference in production is hard.
 You can use Weaviate – a vector search engine – with Hugging Face Inference module to delegate the heavy lifting."
-published: true
+# published: true
-author: Sebastian Witalec
+# author: Sebastian Witalec
-author-img: /img/people/icon/sebastian.jpg
+# author-img: /img/people/icon/sebastian.jpg
-card-img: /img/blog/hero/hugging-face-inference-api-in-Weaviate-card.png
+# card-img: /img/blog/hero/hugging-face-inference-api-in-Weaviate-card.png
-hero-img: /img/blog/hero/hugging-face-inference-api-in-Weaviate-card.png
+# hero-img: /img/blog/hero/hugging-face-inference-api-in-Weaviate-card.png
-og: /img/blog/hero/hugging-face-inference-api-in-Weaviate-card.png
+# og: /img/blog/hero/hugging-face-inference-api-in-Weaviate-card.png
-date: 2022-09-27
+# date: 2022-09-27
-toc: true
+# toc: true
-redirect_from: /blog/2022/09/Hugging-Face-Inference-API-in-Weaviate.html
+# redirect_from: /blog/2022/09/Hugging-Face-Inference-API-in-Weaviate.html
 ---

 Vector Search engines use Machine Learning models to offer incredible functionality to operate on your data.
 We are looking at anything from **summarizers** (that can summarize any text into a short) sentence), through **auto-labelers** (that can classify your data tokens), to **transformers** and **vectorizers** (that can convert any data – text, image, audio, etc. – into vectors and use that for context-based queries) and many more use cases.